 Option d – Neither I nor II

-Which of the following States/Union Territory has a Legislative Assembly consisting of only 30 members?
+Which state or union territory has a Legislative Assembly with only 30 members?

 (a) Puducherry